shubodaya/SD-Firewall-for-Automotive-ECU/README.md

 * Customize the firewall rules in the firewall_dict.py file to meet your specific requirements.
 * Simulate traffic between the virtual ECUs and monitor the log files for communication details and firewall performance.
 * Use CAN-utils for additional monitoring and CAN frame operations.

-## Components
-Virtual ECUs
-This project simulates the following ECUs:
-* Anti-lock Brake System (ABS)
-* Airbag Control Module (ACM)
-* Body Control Module (BCM)
-* Engine Control Module (ECM)
-* Infotainment Control Unit (ICU)
-* Transmission Control Module (TCM)
-* Advanced Driver Assistance Systems (ADAS)
-Each ECU represents key vehicle functions and security requirements, ensuring that the firewall is tailored for realistic and complex automotive scenarios.

-## Virtual CAN (vCAN) Network
-Virtual CAN networks (vCAN) are used to simulate data communication between the ECUs.
-These virtual networks allow real-time monitoring and testing of ECU traffic, enabling effective testing of the firewall rules.

 ## Changes from the Original VirtualECU
 * Custom configurations and YAML files for specific ECU interactions and firewall rules.